How to Add Custom Fonts to the New Dubsado Form Builder

 }

-If you are using Google fonts that are not available in Dubsado:
+If you are using Google fonts in Dubsado:

 Go to https://fonts.google.com/ and search for the font you are using.